darrenj/me/manager-readme.md

 My job is to:
 - **Set clear direction and context**: You should understand not just what we're building, but why
-- **Predictable, high quality software delivery**: Help build a highly functioning engineering organisation that is known for high quality, predictable delivering supporting the wider business strategy
+- **Predictable, high quality software delivery**: Help build a highly functioning engineering organisation that is known for high quality and predictable delivery supporting the wider business strategy
 - **Remove blockers**: I'm here to help understand, challenge and find creative ways through blockers enabling us to do our best work
 - **Product management**: Building, strong partnerships with Product Management where we build empathy for end-user needs and their priorities whilst ensuring the engineering perspective is fully understood
-- **Supporting your growth**: Through coaching, and helping enable new stretch opportunities whilst supporting closely
+- **Supporting your growth**: Through coaching, and helping enable new stretch opportunities with close support as needed
 - **Creating space for autonomy**: I'll set ambitious goals and guardrails but trust you to find the best path.
-I'm here to help.
+I'm here to help
 - **Championing your success**: Ensuring you get the recognition you deserve, both internally and externally

 ## My Leadership Philosophy